microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 Bugs filed in relation to preview and experimental releases are triaged with the same criteria as stable releases and are intended to assist in identifying and fixing those bugs before they make their way to a stable release.

 Bugs filed on GitHub will be automatically mirrored to our internal bug tracking system and updates to them are automatically mirrored back to GitHub with appropriate tags.
-This way, the bugs we’re working on and their progress are transparent.
-The only information we will reflect from our system externally is the state and release of the bug, not all the fine details; if a bug is resolved or closed, that’s reflected on GitHub, and as bugs are worked on, the release for that fix will be reflected with a milestone on GitHub.
+This way, the bugs we're working on and their progress are transparent.
+The only information we will reflect from our system externally is the state and release of the bug, not all the fine details; if a bug is resolved or closed, that's reflected on GitHub, and as bugs are worked on, the release for that fix will be reflected with a milestone on GitHub.